Richard Young (photographer): Early life

 Young grew up in North London.
 He left school when he was 15 and worked in a boutique in King's Road.
 In 1968, he went to Paris where he spent nine months working with advertising and fashion photographer, John Bishop.
 In the early 1970s, he moved to New York City where his girlfriend was photographer Flo Fox.
 He returned to London in the spring of 1974 and worked at a bookshop on Regent Street.

 Career

-Early

 In 1974, Young's career in photography began when he was asked to take pictures for a book written by John Cowper Powys.
 Later that year, he was invited to photograph philanthropist John Paul Getty III as he went around London.
 These pictures earned him a job as a freelance photographer at the Evening Standard.
 He then worked with gossip magazine, Ritz Magazine, from 1976 to 1983, where he was given free rein to publish whatever pictures he wanted.
 Among Young's early photographs is a photograph taken of Keith Moon dining with Paul McCartney, hours before Moon died.
 Another is a photograph taken of Elizabeth Taylor kissing Richard Burton at his 50th birthday party at the Dorchester.